How to Trap Your Own Green Crabs

 Step 6: Check the Crabs

-If you’re in New England, make sure what you’re catching is a green crab and not a native mud crab.
+On the East Coast of North America, green crabs are often confused with Atlantic mud crabs (Panopeus herbstii).
 Mud crabs look very similar to green crabs but have four points, rounder claws, and fuzzy legs.
-Mud crabs are very common in the intertidal.
+Mud crabs are very common in the intertidal zone of the Western Atlantic and have an impressive range that expands from Southern New England to the Gulf of Mexico and the Caribbean.
 Check out this guide for more information on Panopeus herbstii (Atlantic mud crab).

 Like any shellfish, it’s important to keep your green crabs cold as soon as they exit the water.
 However, you also don’t want them to come in contact with fresh water.
 We recommend bringing a cooler with sealed bags of ice inside and a layer of seaweed between the crabs and the ice.
 That way the crabs will stay cool until you’re able to get home and safely pack them in your fridge.

 Once you’ve taken your green crabs home, get cooking!
-Check out our “Eat” page for recipes and resources
+Check out our recipe page for dozens of free recipes and tutorials from green crab roe butter to green crab martinis.